Patrizia Casaccia

-Patrizia Casaccia is an Italian neuroscientist who is the Director of the Neuroscience Initiative of the Advanced Science Research Center at the City University of New York (CUNY), as well as a Professor of Neuroscience, Genetics & Genomics, and Neurology at the Icahn School of Medicine at Mount Sinai.
-Casaccia is a pioneer in the study of myelin and her research focuses on understanding the neurobiological and neuroimmune mechanisms of multiple sclerosis to translate their findings into treatments.
+Patrizia Casaccia is an Italian neuroscientist who is the Director of the Neuroscience Initiative of the Advanced Science Research Center at the CUNY Graduate Center, as well as a Professor of Neuroscience, Genetics & Genomics, and Neurology at the Icahn School of Medicine at Mount Sinai.
+Casaccia is a pioneer in the study of myelin.
+Her research focuses on understanding the neurobiological and neuroimmune mechanisms of multiple sclerosis and to translate findings into treatments.
 Casaccia co-founded the Center for Glial Biology at Mount Sinai and CUNY and is one of the Directors of the center.

 Early life and education

 Casaccia was born in the coastal town of Giulianova in the province of Teramo, Italy.
 She grew up with her mother, father, and younger brother in Giulianova.
 Her father was a physician in Giulianova and her brother grew up to pursue a career in medicine as well.
 Casaccia attended the Scientific High School of Giulianova, where she graduated with the M. Curie Diploma.

 Casaccia attended medical school at the Catholic University of Rome, in the Policlinico A. Gemelli.
 She graduated with honors from medical school and began to pursue her residency in Neurology at Policlinico A. Gemelli in Rome.
 Two years into her residency, she was inspired by her Neurology professor to study in America to explore prion proteins and neurodegenerative disease.

 She pursued her Ph.D. at the State University of New York Health and Science Center in Brooklyn.
 She first explored the role of the PrPSC protein in scrapie pathogenesis and also innovated new methods of gene transfer in organotypic hippocampal brain slices to explore kainate receptor biology and electrophysiology.
 Her doctoral thesis explored sleep dysregulation in patients with brain illness.
 She completed her PhD in Molecular Biology and Neurobiology, and stayed in New York City to pursue postdoctoral research at Weill Cornell Medical Center and at the Skirball Institute for Molecular Medicine.

 Casaccia published a first-author Nature paper in 1996 showing that nerve growth factor highly specifically promotes the death of oligodendrocytes but not neurons, oligodendrocyte precursor cells, or astrocytes.
 She went on to explore oligodendrocyte progenitor cell (OPC) development, discovering that the cyclin-dependent kinase inhibitor p27 is critical to OPC development, such that differentiation in impaired and proliferation continues.
 In addition to her research on oligodendrocytes, Casaccia studied neurotrophins and their role in cell survival and differentiation in the central nervous system.